ahmedtalaat-dev/islamic-platform/README.md

 - **Tailwind CSS** – Utility-first CSS framework for styling
 - **Lucide React** – Icon library for React
 - **Responsive Design** – Works on mobile and desktop
-- **Integration with multiple Islamic APIs** – For Quran, Hadith, Azkar, Prayer Timings, etc.
+- **Integration with multiple Islamic APIs** – For Quran and Prayer Timings.

 ---